reinforcedblackbox/reinforcedblackbox/landing.md

 				<header class="major">
 					<h3>Rhoncus magna</h3>
 				</header>
-				<p>NI want to walk from point A to point B you don't have to actively think about moving every single muscle in your body like when you used to do when you're a child you want to you want to learn to control your muscles is when you think actively about moving which muscle and you walk to from point A to point B</p>
+				<p>I want to walk from point A to point B you don't have to actively think about moving every single muscle in your body like when you used to do when you're a child you want to you want to learn to control your muscles is when you think actively about moving which muscle and you walk to from point A to point B</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>